noi-techpark/java-boilerplate/README.md

 ### License

-The code in this project is licensed under the Mozilla Public License 2.0 license.
+ToDo: The code in this project is licensed under the Mozilla Public License 2.0 license.
 See the LICENSE.md file for more information.